Robert Ernest Edward Pocock (10768) - 3rd Divisional Train | ANZAC.site

 Marriage

-31 January 1906, Robert Pocock (23) married Amy Selina Fordham (27) in the Footscray Baptist Church.
-The ceremony was performed by Pastor Joseph Hunter Goble.
+31 January 1906, Robert Pocock (age 23) married Amy Selina Fordham (age 27) in the Footscray Baptist Church.
+The ceremony was performed by the well known pastor Joseph Hunter Goble.

 Birth, death and marriage certificates in the early Australian colonies are some of the most detailed in what was then the British Empire.
 The marriage certificate repeats the names of the parents, professions of the fathers and maiden names of the mothers.
 Robert's parents were Charles Pocock (gardener) and Elizabeth Pocock (née Parker).
 Amy's parents were Gregory Charles Fordham (Butcher) and Elizabeth Fordham (née Holden).